 THE Budgetary Route:

-The different path of the demand generation (paid ads/PPC) tactics are the search, social engine, and website optimization.
+The different paths of the demand generation (paid ads/PPC) tactics are search, social engine, and website optimization.
 Using these you can know your budget in advance and sometimes even forecast the ROI.

 SEO (Search Engine Optimization) and SMO (Social Media Optimization) include multiple tasks and tactics which need to be taken care of by a professional team and monitored in real-time.

 Actions such as keyword optimization, landing page linkage, building/fixing links, and backlink creation are only a few tactics and tasks which should be managed to see results.

 As marketers, our goal is to create inbound leads.
 Hence, your team or agency will need to achieve a few milestones in the process until your SEO and SMO become your inbound lead generation machine.

 This route is all about email automation campaigns; a sequence of emails we direct to a group of contacts and in an interval time to provide the reader a trigger to click/download/fill out a form or any response to our messages.

 It’s important to understand that the email sequence differs from the direct emails we utilize on the Outbound Marketing.

 One of the significant advantages of this route is to scale-up the emails’ personalization and the message to the specific Contact.